csc-training/portable-gpu-programming/kokkos/07-mpi-hello/README.md

 # Using Kokkos with MPI

+In this exercise you can practice building and running a program combining Kokkos and MPI.
+You will also see how Kokkos is mapping MPI tasks to GPUs.

 This exercise should be done only in LUMI as course reservation in Mahti allows only single GPU runs.

+## Tasks

 Build the [hello.cpp](hello.cpp) code with the provided `CMakeList.txt` using the HIP backend.
 Run the program on two nodes with two tasks and two GPUs on each node i.e.